muratk3n/thirdwave/en/2019/05/slippage.md

 companies who have expertise in any form of chemical product, including fossil fuels, can make the transition into this new economy and prosper.
-In terms of consumption, the cars we see outside, the planes wizzing by on our heads *can work* in an 100% clean and silent fashion.
+In terms of consumption, the cars we see outside, the planes wizzing by over our heads *can work* in an 100% clean and silent fashion.